Aaron Judge Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The right-hander last appeared on Saturday against the Detroit Tigers, when he tossed five innings, allowing two earned runs while giving up four hits.
+- The right-hander's most recent appearance was on Monday against the Boston Red Sox, when he threw four innings, surrendering four earned runs while allowing six hits.

+- The 26-year-old has amassed an ERA of 4.66, with 8.2 strikeouts per nine innings, in 25 games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.